Spider-Man 2: Plot

-Two years after Norman Osborn's death, (Note: As depicted in Spider-Man (2002)) Peter Parker struggles professionally and personally because of his commitments as Spider-Man.
-Peter juggles multiple jobs and faces overdue rent and schoolwork as his Aunt May is being evicted.
-Daily Bugle owner J. Jonah Jameson slanders Spider-Man in the paper, and Peter's best friend, Harry Osborn, blames Spider-Man for his father's death and resents Peter for not revealing his identity.
-To protect her from his enemies, Peter has distanced himself from Mary Jane Watson, despite their unspoken romantic feelings.
-Tired of Peter's secrets, Mary Jane agrees to marry Jameson's son John.
+Peter Parker struggles to balance his personal life with his crime-fighting as Spider-Man.
+He juggles multiple jobs and faces overdue rent and schoolwork as his aunt May is being evicted.
+Daily Bugle editor J. Jonah Jameson criticizes Spider-Man in the paper, and Peter's best friend, Harry Osborn, blames Spider-Man for his father Norman Osborn's death (Note: As depicted in Spider-Man (2002).) and resents Peter for not revealing Spider-Man's identity.
+To protect her from his enemies, Peter has distanced himself from Mary Jane Watson, despite their mutual romantic feelings.
+Tired of Peter's secrecy, Mary Jane gets engaged to Jameson's son John.

-Harry uses OsCorp to fund the development of a fusion power machine by nuclear scientist Otto Octavius, who befriends and mentors Peter.
-During a public demonstration, Octavius wears a harness with four powerful mechanical tentacles controlled by artificial intelligence (AI) to interact with the machine.
-Though initially successful, the fusion reaction destabilizes, threatening mass destruction, but Octavius refuses to shut down the machine.
-Before Peter can cut the power, the power surges kill Octavius's wife, fuse the harness to his body, and destroys the inhibitor chip restricting the tentacles' AI.
-Octavius is taken to a hospital where doctors attempt to surgically remove the harness, but the tentacles violently defend themselves.
-He flees to a decrepit harbor warehouse, where the tentacles corrupt his mind and convince him to rebuild the machine to prove it works.
-Octavius robs a bank to fund his plan and takes May hostage, but Peter rescues her.
+Now a leader at Oscorp, Harry funds the development of a fusion power machine created by nuclear scientist Otto Octavius, who befriends and mentors Peter.
+During a public demonstration hosted by him and his wife Rosie, Octavius uses a harness with four mechanical tentacles controlled by artificial intelligence (AI) to interact with the machine.
+The fusion reaction destabilizes, threatening mass destruction and killing Rosie, but Octavius refuses to shut it down.
+The harness becomes fused to his body, and the inhibitor chip restricting the tentacles' AI is destroyed.
+Octavius is taken to a hospital where doctors prepare to surgically remove the harness, but the tentacles, having gained sapience without the inhibitor chip, violently kill them.
+Octavius, now under the tentacles' influence, flees to a derelict harbor warehouse, where he plans to rebuild the machine.
+While robbing a bank to fund his plan, Octavius takes May hostage, but Peter rescues her.

-Overwhelmed by stress, exhaustion, and his conflict between wanting a normal life and his responsibilities as Spider-Man, Peter's powers begin to fade.
-He gives up being Spider-Man and rejects his late Uncle Ben's wish for him to use his powers responsibly.
-Embracing civilian life, Peter excels at university and sees Mary Jane perform in an off-Broadway play, much to her delight.
-However, she rejects his romantic intentions, unable to accept that he has changed.
-Peter also confesses his responsibility in Ben's death to May to assuage her guilt; (Note: As depicted in Spider-Man (2002)) though initially shocked, she forgives him.
-Despite his lost powers, Peter later saves a child from a burning building, but another person dies.
+Overwhelmed by stress, exhaustion, and the conflict between wanting a normal life and his responsibilities as Spider-Man, Peter's powers begin to fade.
+He gives up being Spider-Man and embraces civilian life, excelling at university and watching Mary Jane perform in The Importance of Being Earnest.
+Peter confesses his inadvertent role in Ben's death to May; though initially shocked, she forgives him.
+Despite his lost powers, Peter saves a child from a burning building, but another person dies.
 Believing he could have saved them both as Spider-Man, Peter concludes that his responsibilities as Spider-Man outweigh his personal happiness.